FAQ’s

 Once the preferred option has been identified detailed ecological surveys will be undertaken and appropriate mitigation measures will be put in place.

-A17: Concerns will be discussed with individual landowners once the emerging preferred route has been identified.
+A21: Concerns will be discussed with individual landowners once the emerging preferred route has been identified.
 Where practical, the Greenway will be routed to stay away from houses and/or farm buildings.
 Where necessary, screening such as hedges, fences or other suitable screening will be used to provide adequate privacy.
-Boundary treatment will be discussed and agreed with the landowner / farmer during the landowner consultation process in Phase 3 (2024).
+Boundary treatment will be discussed and agreed with the landowner / farmer during the landowner consultation process in Phase 3 (2025 and 2026).

 The Council will work closely with key stakeholders, like An Garda Síochána & the PSNI, and apply experience gained on other Greenway projects.
 Experience to date from other greenways around the country is that anti-social instances are infrequent, and that Greenways tend to be managed by passive surveillance of the users.